MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-common-sdn-issues.md

 > Applies to: Azure Stack HCI, versions 23H2 and 22H2; Windows Server 2022, Windows Server 2019

-This article describes the data to collect to troubleshoot common issues in Software Defined Networking (SDN) on your Azure Stack HCI cluster.
+This article describes what data to collect to troubleshoot common issues in Software Defined Networking (SDN) on your Azure Stack HCI cluster.
 Use this information to perform initial troubleshooting before contacting Microsoft Support.

 ## Prerequisites